bdasgupta02/order-warehouse/README.md

 ```
 epoch  |  id  |  symbol  |  side(BUY/SELL)  |  category(NEW/TRADE/CANCEL)  |  price  |  quantity
 ```
-- For examples of this file format, please check the `.log` files within `tests/test-ingest`
+- For examples of this file format, please check the `.log` files within `tests/test-ingest`.
+This format is also how the engine uses to store data inside the chunk files for each individual order
 - Ingestions are well-optimized if the orders are being appended on top of temporally previous orders, without any orders already stored for the future

 ### Queries